When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Discover the Wizarding World

-Your child is finally at an age where they are ready for the wonderful world of Harry Potter.
-This magical series inspired an entire generation of children to read.
+Your child is finally at the age where they are ready for the Wizarding World.
+This magical series defined a generation of readers for a reason.

-Harry Potter and the Sorcerer’s Stone tells the story of an 11-year-old orphan boy who learns he’s a wizard.
-He’s whisked away to a hidden world of magic, where he’s a living legend due to his tragic past.
-With his friends, he must solve a mystery within the walls of his new school.
+The Sorcerer’s Stone introduces Harry, an 11-year-old orphan who learns he’s a wizard.
+He is whisked away to a hidden world of magic where he’s a living legend.
+Alongside his new friends, he must solve a deadly mystery within his school’s walls.
+While later books get darker, this first installment is charming and appropriate for 9-year-olds ready to tackle a thicker novel.

 Product Specs